Zaven-git/users-ant-design/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm install -g json-server `
+In order to install json-server globally

+### `json-server --watch db. --jsonport 3001`
+In order to rin json-server ann use it as a mock-API Open [http://localhost:300/users] to view Schema in your browser.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\